definitelynotstarlord/SlowHeim/README.md

 - [Shudnal's ExtraSlots](https://thunderstore.io/c/valheim/p/shudnal/ExtraSlots/)
   - Two additional inventory rows, and slots for armor, food, arrows, and utilities
 - [Shudnal's Waystones](https://thunderstore.io/c/valheim/p/shudnal/Waystones/)
   - You can craft a Waystone like you would a portal.
-Activate it, sit in front, click E, and look around to find other Waystones or your home.
-For more information
+Activate it, sit in front, click E, and look around to find other Waystones or your home
   - You can lower wait time by using neck, deer, troll, and boss trophies on a Waystone
 - [RustyMods' Seasonality](https://thunderstore.io/c/valheim/p/RustyMods/Seasonality/):
   - The Valheim "year" last 16 hours.
 Expect a long winter and summer, short fall and spring